1AMADI/1AMADI/README.md

 - 👀 I’m interested in Web development as well as machine learning.
 - 🌱 I’m currently learning Python as well as few web languages.
 - 💞️ I’m looking to collaborate on github and linkedin as well.
+- 🌟 3 star python coder on hackerrank.
+- 💻 Trying to learn C++.

 <!---
 1AMADI/1AMADI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.